peakwinter/peakwinter.net/posts/2017-06-03-deamericanized-cloud.md

 ---
-template: post
+layout: layouts/post.pug
 slug: deamericanized-cloud
 title: "Alternatives to US Clouds for Developers"
-image: /assets/images/20170603001.jpg
+image: /assets/dist/images/20170603001.jpg
-summary: For the safety of your bits and bytes, it's time to start looking elsewhere.
+description: For the safety of your bits and bytes, it's time to start looking elsewhere.
 date: 2017-06-03
 tags:
 - privacy